 Banks occupy a rare spot in the economic ecosystem: All the infrastructure that money flows through belongs to them.

 As the trusted central repository, whenever anyone wants to move money around—lend it, transfer it, even give it away—banks can insert themselves into that process.
-Or, at least, until blockchain came along.
+Or, at least, until blockchain technology came along.

 Take a stock trade.
 Right now, to execute that trade, there’s a buyer, a seller, a series of banks that hold their money, the stock exchange itself, clearinghouses, etc.—roughly, ten different intermediaries.
-Blockchain removes everyone but the buyer and seller.
+Blockchain technology removes everyone but the buyer and seller.
 The technology does the rest.

 In an attempt to hold on to their thinning slice of the pie, every major bank is rushing into blockchain.
 Yet arguably moving faster are the thousands of entrepreneurs using blockchain to disrupt these same banks.